Fried Chicken Breast No Coating (0.5 Medium Breast (Yield After Cooking, Bone Removed))

 Pair with Fiber-Rich Vegetables

-Include a generous portion of non-starchy vegetables like broccoli, spinach, or kale with your meal.
-These can help slow down digestion and reduce glucose spikes.
+Add a generous serving of non-starchy vegetables like broccoli, spinach, or bell peppers to your meal.
+These can help slow down digestion and prevent rapid glucose spikes.

 Stay Hydrated